 2. Are you a good fit for a career as a web developer?

-Do you enjoy seeing the results of your work quickly?
+Do I enjoy seeing the results of my work quickly?

 Another quality you will need for this is tenacity—you will need to keep trying different potential solutions, and have the patience to stick with it and not become disillusioned.